Welcome

 Introduction

-Because we explore effective content design, it's essential that we connect our work directly to the national framework.
+Because we explore effective content design, it is essential that we connect our work directly to the national framework.

-This document—the ICT Competency Standards for Teachers—will clarify the precise ways digital integration, and thus multimedia content, is expected to enhance our curriculum delivery.
+This document the ICT Competency Standards for Teachers clarifies ways digital integration, and thus multimedia content, is expected to enhance our teaching and learning.
+Read the document, focusing on Chapter 3 and make your own quick notes.

-Now that we've introduced the lesson, and you are aware of Core Pillar (3) Digital Content Development.
+You have been introduced to Core Pillar 3 which is about Digital Content Development.
 This pillar is dedicated to ensuring the education system has the necessary digital and multimedia resources to teach the curriculum effectively.
 You may also have found that it focuses on the development of high-quality "Digital Contents," which are defined broadly to include audio, video, and images for teaching and learning purposes.
-Let's examine how to review the curriculum when preparing lesson media.
+Let us examine how to review the curriculum when preparing lesson media.
 Please open this page.

 Discussion